 Figure 6.11.3.2-1: The procedure for PCF/AMF to obtain the energy related information from EMF

 1. The PCF/AMF (as a consumer NF), if enabled to support energy related information, sends request/ subscribes to the EMF.

-Editor's note: The full set of input parameters from PCF to EMF is FFS.
+The input parameters can include e.g., Application ID, S-NSSAI, DNN, Area of Interest, time values such as specific date, specific period, time recurrence value.

 2. The EMF can request the energy related information from OAM/ MDAF using OAM services.

 3. The OAM/ MDAF can obtain the energy related information from the 3rd parties (e.g. an electricity company) and configure EMF with the obtained energy related information.

-Editor's note: The full set of input parameters from OAM to EMF is FFS.
+The input data from OAM/MDAF can be e.g., Carbon intensity in time and location per slice, ratio of renewable energy in time and location per slice.

 4. The EMF responds/ notifies to the PCF/AMF with the energy related information.

 6.11.4 Impacts on existing services, entities and interfaces